juanpc2018/GOG-Days-Gone-v1.33-2023-on-Linux/README.md

 Is worth installing a Newer Linux?
 No in my opinion. </br>
 does RTX 5050 8GB work in 20.04.4 LTS ?
 TBA </br>
 is RTX 5050 8GB enough for Days Gone v1.33 ?
 TBA </br>
+is a good idea to buy a 8GB GPU in 2026?
+No. </br>

 The most popular GPU on Steam is [RTX 5070 12GB](https://www.techpowerup.com/gpu-specs/geforce-rtx-5070.c4218) </br>
 but i think [RTX 4060 Ti 16GB](https://www.techpowerup.com/gpu-specs/geforce-rtx-5060-ti-16-gb.c4292) is better </br>